ouziel-slama/rollblock/README.md

 - `initial_capacity`: initial per-shard capacity; growth is automatic afterward.
 - `thread_count`: `1` for sequential execution, `>1` to enable Rayon-backed parallelism.
 - `use_compression`: enable zstd compression for the journal (default `false`).
+- `journal_chunk_size_bytes`: maximum size of each journal chunk before rotation.
+Defaults to `128 << 20` (128 MiB) and can be changed via `StoreConfig::with_journal_chunk_size(bytes)`.
 - `enable_server`: opt-in flag that starts the embedded remote server (default `false`).
   `.with_remote_server(...)` flips this on automatically.
 - `remote_server`: optional `RemoteServerSettings` describing the embedded server (defaults to `127.0.0.1:9443`, plaintext, `proto`/`proto` credentials) and only take effect when `enable_server` is `true`.

+The `journal/` directory contains chunk files named `journal.XXXXXXXX.bin`.
+Chunks rotate monotonically and are fsynced together with their parent directory when created, keeping recoveries bounded without requiring a single ever-growing file.
+Because filenames are fixed to eight digits, chunk IDs top out at `99_999_999` (~12.8 PB of persisted data with 128 MiB chunks).
+Operators who expect to exceed that upper bound should plan to recycle or archive old stores before hitting the limit.

 ### Advanced Configuration